aaron-grau/curic/html-css/projects/aa_times/README.md

 @import "components/*";
 ```

-The file is using SASS imports in order to create general styles applied to our entire application and enforce the importing of these stylesheets in a particular order.
+This file uses SASS `import`s to define general styles that will apply to your
+entire application and enforce the importing of these stylesheets in a
+particular order.

-Take a peek at the `colors.scss` & `fonts.scss` files that establish SASS variables for you to use throughout styling the application.
-This makes changing fonts or colors for your entire application much more maintainable.
+Next check out the `colors.scss` and `fonts.scss` files.
+They define SASS
+variables for you to use throughout the project to style your app.
+Defining SASS
+variables for an app's fonts and colors make changing any of them at any point
+more maintainable and consistent.

-We won't dive any deeper into SASS throughout this project but it does provide a couple more features if you would like to [read][sass-features] about them.
-For now just note that when providing font or color values, use the corresponding SASS variables.
+We won't dive any deeper into SASS throughout this project but it does provide a
+couple more features if you would like to [read][sass-features] about them.
+For
+now just note that when providing font or color values, use the given SASS
+variables.

 [sass-features]: https://github.com/rails/sass-rails#features

 [rails-pipeline]: http://guides.rubyonrails.org/asset_pipeline.html#manifest-files-and-directives

-Some notes on this project before starting:
+## A Few Things Before You Start...

-- Sometimes the HTML will be given and you must style it yourself, sometimes the styles will be given and you must provide the HTML structure, and sometimes you will be required to do code both
+- Sometimes the HTML will be given and you will need to style with CSS; sometimes the styles will be given and you will need to define the HTML structure; and sometimes you will be required to do code both.
-- Html is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file to allow styling of each component separately.
+- HTML is rendered using rails partials in the `/app/views/static_pages/index.html.erb` file to allow styling of each component separately.
-- Images for the application may be found in the `app/assets/images` folder
+- Images for styling are located in the `app/assets/images` folder.
-- The `docs` folder contains directories `screenshots` of completed designs and `copy` to be pasted as content
+- The `docs` folder contains two directories: `screenshots` and `copy`.
+You'll use the images found in `screenshots` for your mockups as you are styling. `copy` contains the text you'll copy and paste for app's content.
-- Javascript files are provided in the `app/assets/javascripts` folder
+- Javascript files are provided in the `app/assets/javascripts` folder.
-- A script tag in the application.html.erb file loads [fontawesome](http://fontawesome.io/icons/) icon classes
+- A script tag in the `application.html.erb` loads [fontawesome](http://fontawesome.io/icons/) icon classes.
-- Text content is given in separate text files within the `app/assets/text` folder for you to copy and paste.

 # Phase 1: Reset

 Always start with a clean slate, by "resetting" the user agent stylesheet provided by the browser with a `stylesheets/base/reset.scss` file.
 We provided the tag selectors to get you started.
 Be wise about which properties to inherit, and which to hard-code.

 - Set the `box-sizing` property to inherit, to have all elements behave the same, which is `content-box`, by default.
 - Make all images `block` elements, have them expand to the full